 When we get distracted, we act without awareness of acting, that is, we do not see and comprehend what is happening as it is happening.
-Often it goes something like this: a subtle feeling arises, either pleasant or unpleasant (e.g. sensual desire, boredom, restlessness); the mind reacts either by seeking to maintain or build up the feeling, if it’s pleasant, or to flee from or get rid of the feeling, if it’s unpleasant; this impulse leads to action, such as the physical act of reaching for a phone or the mental act of going into thought and fantasy.
+Often it goes something like this: a subtle feeling arises, either pleasant or unpleasant (e.g. sensual desire, boredom, restlessness) > the mind reacts by seeking to either maintain or build up the feeling (if it’s pleasant) or to flee from or get rid of the feeling (if it’s unpleasant) > the reaction conditions a behaviour, such as the physical act of reaching for a phone or the mental act of going into thought and fantasy.

 This is mindfulness: the ability to stay with experience for a prolonged time, and to really investigate it in detail.
 It is the opposite of distractedness.
-One of the classical characterisations of mindfulness (from the Abhidhamma, an early collection of teachings in the Buddhist tradition) is ‘non-superficiality’.
-Mindfulness does not skim over the surface or ascertain in a shallow way.
+In fact, one of the classical characterisations of mindfulness (from the Abhidhamma, an early collection of teachings in the Buddhist tradition) is ‘non-superficiality’.
+This is the understanding of how mindfulness does not skim over the surface or ascertain in a shallow way.
 It sinks into an object and facilitates a deeper knowing of it.

 When you are mindful, experience deepens.
 This is a natural capacity you have, which is cultivated through practice.
 It is a lot more likely to happen when your phone is switched off.